Vonage-Community/tutorial-video-js-video_conference_application/docs/overview.md

 We will fill it out in the next few tutorials.

-1. Build a backend server for a video conference app
+1. Build a backend server
-2. Build a preview page for the app
+2. Add a preview page for the app
 3. Start a video call
 4. Add call controls
 5. Add Screen Sharing